Menu

 Understanding Indexation and Premiums

-Indexation is the possibility to tie your protection plan with movements of the Consumer Price Index (CPI), a measure of inflation used by the UK government.
-There are three types of cover associated with indexation:
+Indexation is the possibility of tying your protection plan with movements of the Consumer Price Index (CPI), a measure of inflation used by the UK government.

 • Increasing